English numerals: Ordinal numbers

-Ordinal numbers refer to a position in a series.
+Ordinal numbers refer to a position (also called index or rank) in a sequence.
 Common ordinals include:

 Zeroth only has a meaning when counting starts with zero, which happens in a mathematical or computer science context.
 Ordinal numbers predate the invention of zero and positional notation.

 Ordinal numbers such as 21st, 33rd, etc., are formed by combining a cardinal ten with an ordinal unit.

 Higher ordinals are not often written in words, unless they are round numbers (thousandth, millionth, billionth).
 They are written with digits and letters as described below.
 Some rules should be borne in mind.